Skip to the content.

 When you start UEVR Easy Injector, you’ll see a list of installed Unreal Engine Steam/GOG/Xbox/Epic games that might work.
 Simply click a game to start.

-8. UEVR Easy Injector - select a profile & runtime
+7. UEVR Easy Injector - Download a profile

 To ensure UEVR handles the game correctly and connects your controller to in-game elements like weapons, you’ll need a profile.
 Simply click “Search online” on this page to access a list of community-submitted and tested profiles.
-Since UEVR is relatively new, the number of supported games may be limited.
-Select a suitable profile and click the “Install” button.
+Select a suitable profile (if available) and click the “Install” button.

 If no profile is available, you can create one yourself.
 Click the “Add profile” button and configure the options.
-It’s recommended to start with the most performant settings.
+It is recommended to start with the most performant settings.
 If the game crashes or exhibits graphical issues, try more conservative settings.

 You will find an OpenVR/XR switcher for the runtime above the start button bar.
 But what is OpenXR?